node-ffi-napi/weak-napi/README.md

 }

-// Here's where we set up the weak reference var ref = weak(obj, function () {
+// Here's where we set up the weak reference var ref = weak(obj, function (obj) {
+  // `this` inside the callback is the EventEmitter.
-  // `this` inside the callback is the 'obj'.
-DO NOT store any new references
+  // The first argument to the callback is the `obj`.
+  // DO NOT store any new references to the object, and
-  // to the object, and DO NOT use the object in any async functions. cleanup(this)
+  // DO NOT use the object in any async functions. cleanup(obj)
 })

 // While `obj` is alive, `ref` proxies everything to it, so: